Menu

 dynamic load

-Move load (corresponding to the static load, corresponding to static load)
+Moving load (corresponding to the movement of load, static load)

 D/W(Deadweight Tonnage)、DWT